 This is where indoor training comes in.
 Here are some advantages of doing your training indoors.

 Sometimes all we have is 40 minutes of free time.
-Going out for a ride is just not possible in this scenario.
-Just packing yor gears for outdoors will consume some of your time already.
+Going out for a ride or run is just not possible in this scenario.
+Just packing your gears for the outdoors will consume some of your time already.

 All you really need to do is mount your bike to the trainer which really only takes a few clicks, make sure you have water and a towel nearby, then you can start training.